FortAwesome/wordpress-fontawesome/readme.txt

 = Configuring =

 The plugin is set to serve Font Awesome Free icons as a Web Font via the Font Awesome CDN by default.
 You can change the CDN settings right in the plugin.
 In the simplest case, no additional configuration is required.

+*Note: The plugin is not compatible on WordPress multisite at this time.*

 You can get more information about all the available settings and troubleshooting on the [WordPress page on Font Awesome](https://fontawesome.com/how-to-use/on-the-web/using-with/wordpress).